jocephus/REGEX_Course/README.md

 ## Twitter API Keys (Optional)
+I have already executed the Twitter script in advance and provided the output in this Repository.
 >For Twitter, we want to use the search API.
 Although I have never used it, there may be value in using the Engagement API.

 ### Main Page